 Long Term Care Initiative

-In 2014 the General Services Practice Committee (GPSC) recognized inconsistencies with patient care at Long Term Care facilities across BC.
+In 2014 the General Services Practice Committee (FPSC) recognized inconsistencies with patient care at Long Term Care facilities across BC.
 In particular, they identified five key areas for improvement, and they provide funding to each community.
 Divisions of Family Practice design local solutions to improve Most Responsible Practitioner (MRP) care in Long Term Care.

 In Nanaimo, our Long Term Care Initiative (LTCI) welcomes all Family Physicians to join.
 If you feel you can meet or work with the LTC facilities and the Division to meet the 5 Best Practice expectations, you are invited to sign up to receive funding and support to care for your patients in LTC – whether it be one or many patients.
 Please fill out our Service Agreement Form.